-Headshot sessions can be expensive and, for some actors, can be a source of stress.
-It’s important that you go into your session prepared so that you come out with as many viable proofs as possible.
+Headshot sessions can be expensive and, for some actors, a source of stress.
+It’s important that you go into your session prepared so you come out with as many viable proofs as possible.
 You want options.
 Lucky for you, there are specific things that you can do on the day that will guarantee success, the most important of which are your headshot poses themselves.

 Aside from hiring a wardrobe stylist and solid hair and makeup professionals—and, of course, a top-notch photographer—you will want to prepare yourself for the actual posing that happens during a headshot session.
 Some photographers are hands-on when it comes to positioning actors, but others are less so.
 It’s in your best interest to be prepared—to practice different positions and poses at home so that you can have a relaxed and successful session.

 1. Rehearse your facial expressions

 Chances are that you will be doing a variety of facial expressions on the day of the shoot.
-You want to rehearse a variety of smiles—a big smile, a three-quarter smile, a half smile, and a closed-mouth smile.
-Perhaps this sounds a bit tedious, but, upon practicing in the mirror, or using your phone camera, you will see what types of smiles look most natural on you.
+You want to rehearse a variety of smiles: a big smile, three-quarter smile, half-smile, closed-mouth smile.
+Perhaps this sounds a bit tedious, but upon practicing in the mirror or using your phone camera, you will see what types of smiles look most natural for you.
 Use your acting skills to make those smiles authentic.
-Be on the lookout for too much squinting around the eyes, too much wrinkling of the nose/forehead, etc.
+Be on the lookout for too much squinting around the eyes, too much wrinkling of the nose and forehead, etc.

-You will also want to rehearse your serious, more “dramatic” facial expressions.
+You will also want to rehearse serious, more “dramatic” facial expressions.
 Again, use your acting skills to make the most of your headshot poses!

 2. Communicate with your eyes

 Regardless of your facial expression, always communicate with your eyes.
 Your eyes are a window to your personality and must be active and engaging in every single photo.